Who we are

 Personal Manifesto

-A few years ago I found myself at a crossroads in my career.
+A few years ago, I hit a crossroads in my creative life.